platformsh/platformsh-docs/docs/src/languages/php/_index.md

         "platformsh/client": "2.x-dev"
 ```

-To install from an alternate repository,  specify explicit `require` and `repositories` blocks:
+To install from an alternate repository,  specify `require` and `repositories` blocks:

 ```yaml {location=".platform.app.yaml"}
 dependencies: